Ebertfest: 70 mm

-In most years the festival has opened with a film in the 70 mm format.
+For many years, the festival opened with a film in the 70 mm format.
 The films may be major releases, like 2001: A Space Odyssey or Patton, or less well-known, like 2005's showing of the French film Playtime.
 These films were all chosen primarily due to their use of the 70 mm process, which Ebert felt was overlooked.

 Silent film

 Each year a silent film is shown with live orchestral accompaniment.
 The films selected are generally well-known (for example, Nosferatu), but Ebert felt that silent films in general are overlooked by the majority of moviegoers.
 The festival also strives to include a musical film for the same reason.
 Performers providing live accompaniment have included the Champaign-Urbana Symphony Orchestra and the Alloy Orchestra.

 Festival format

 Twelve to fourteen films are presented at each festival, opening with a single film on a Wednesday night and concluding with a single movie the following Sunday.
 On each day during the interim three or four films are presented.
 As of 2019, the format excluded the Sunday screening.

 For the first eight festivals, before each screening Roger Ebert would make a few introductory remarks.
 After the film was shown he would have a discussion on stage with the filmmakers or others connected with the film, sometimes hosting a brief panel discussion.

 After Ebert lost his speaking voice due to cancer, starting with the ninth festival in 2007, his wife Chaz assumed many of the hosting duties.
 Post-show panels are led by his "Far-Flung Correspondents" or other respected film professionals, such as film historian David Bordwell and film critic Christy Lemire.

 On April 4, 2013, Ebert died after a long battle with cancer.
 Despite his death, the film festival went along as scheduled, simultaneously acting as a tribute to Ebert's legacy.
 At the opening of the 15th annual Ebertfest, it was announced by Ebert's wife, Chaz, that his alma mater, the University of Illinois at Urbana–Champaign, will be establishing a new Film Studies program within the College of Media in honor of his legacy.
 The program will be funded in part by a $1 million grant from Ebert and his wife to the University.
 The non-degree program will be both a collection of film-related seminars and classes as well as a platform for Ebertfest to continue.